 Group 1 INN 1.
-Integrated Community Services Estimated number to be served in FY 14/15, 15/16 & 16/17 600 Budgeted funds for FY 14/15, 15/16 & 16/17 No new funds Estimated Annual Cost Per Client (for direct service programs only) N/A
+Integrated Community Services

+Estimated number to be served in FY 14/15, 15/16 & 16/17

+Budgeted funds for FY 14/15, 15/16 & 16/17

 The Integrated Community Services (ICS) pilot project provides outreach to the medical community to facilitate bi-directional services and fully integrate both physical and mental health care.
 This collaboration with community medical clinics and county mental health programs is a healthcare model that will prove to bridge the gaps in service for the underserved low-income community and increase overall health outcomes for the participants involved.